Easy Lemon Chicken Potato Casserole

 My mom always made this recipe just using chicken tenders.
 But I had chicken breasts on hand, so chopped them up into bite-sized pieces.
 Your choice.

-Then heat 2 1/2 cups (the equivalent of 1 can) condensed cream of chicken or cream of mushroom soup with 1/2 cup of milk in a saucepan and whisk together until smooth.
+Then heat 2 1/2 cups (the equivalent of 2 cans) condensed cream of chicken or cream of mushroom soup with 1/2 cup of milk in a saucepan and whisk together until smooth.
 And then pour it over the chicken and potatoes mixture.
 Gently toss to combine.

 Transfer the mixture to a baking pan, and then tuck some lemon slices in amongst the casserole.
 If you want a more lemony flavor, you can also sprinkle on some lemon juice.
 But I kind of like the random pops of flavor from the slices.

-Cover with aluminum foil and bake for about 45 minutes, or until the potatoes are cooked and tender and the sauce is nice and bubbly.
+Cover with aluminum foil and bake for about an hour, or until the potatoes are cooked and tender and the sauce is nice and bubbly.
 Then finish it with the broiler so that the tops of your potatoes can get a little bit crispy.

 Then if you want a little extra color and flavor, garnish it with some fresh herbs.

 And then behold the mighty casserole.
 And dive in. :)